sap-tutorials/Tutorials/tutorials/btp-integration-suite-integral-appgyver/btp-integration-suite-integral-appgyver.md

 To create a Sales Order in SAP Sales and Service Core, after a the payment transaction using Stripe is successful, and then sending a SMS with the Order Id confirmation.

-Hope you’ve enjoyed this exercise!
+Hope you've enjoyed this exercise!

 ### Check your knowledge